joe-vanleeuwen/theironyard.github.io/source/education/labs/open-source-electronics/index.markdown

 ### Open Source Electronics

 In this class you'll learn about electronics and how to control/program electronic components.
-You'll discover all of the components *that make up a robots* and how they work.
+You'll discover all of the components *that make up a robot* and how they work.

 The goal at the end of the class is for you to have learned enough to **a)** continue to learn about electricity, electronics, and programming through online resources, and **b)** be able to build circuits of your own imagination.
 (We won't be making "robots," so if that's what you want to do, join a FIRST Lego League.)